All Episodes

 Okay, I'm now going to take this down.

-I'm sorry, those of you who don't have the dental camera not watching, I realize how frustrating this is.
+I'm sorry, those of you who don't have the ditto camera not watching, I realize how frustrating this is.

 If I turned it back on, you'd see my teeth right now, which would not be cool.

-So if 24-year-old girls are frightened by the fact that I get passionate sometimes and may raise my voice, and then think that conservatism is bad because of that.
+So if 24-year-old girls are frightened by the fact that I get passionate sometimes and may raise my voice and then think that conservatism is bad because of that, what hope do I have if a cartoon of the new icon, University of Connecticut Huskies, makes one of them think of rape?

 Did you think rape when you saw this, Mr. Snerdley?